-Name of Resource Parenting Capacity Assessments: Some Guiding Principles / Brief Author / Year / Country Family 9.
-Disability Ctudios Initiative / 2021 / CA Description Description 10 guiding principles to think about before starting parenting capacity assessments with parents with intellectual disabilities; is a good review of how to approach working with parents with ID in general.
-Link
+Name of Resource Parenting Capacity Assessments: Some Guiding Principles Author / Year / Country Family & Disability Studies Initiative / 2021 / CA

+Description Ten guiding principles to think about before starting parenting capacity assessments with parents with intellectual disabilities; is a good review of how to approach working with parents with ID in general.
+LINK

-Name of Resource Step-by-Step Parenting Program / Website Author / Year / Country Feldman, M.A. / 2021 / CA Description Step by Step Parenting Program is an evidence-based program that focuses of teaching skills to parents with learning differences (all types); it may also benefit 'inexperienced parents and caregivers, child-care workers, and babysitters'.
-The program can be implemented by range of professionals and Link
+Name of Resource Step-by-Step Parenting Program Author / Year / Country Feldman, M.A. / 2021 / CA Description Step by Step Parenting Program is an evidence-based program that focuses on teaching skills to parents with learning differences (all types); it may also benefit 'inexperienced parents and caregivers, child-care workers, and babysitters'.
+The program can be implemented by range of professionals and workers.
+Some aspects of program are self-directed by the parent who can use the materials themselves and on their own.
+Website has links to Manuals (Step-by-Step Parenting program, The Family Game and Parenting Assessment) and Workshops to train professionals and workers.
+Step-by-Step has been reviewed by California Evidence-based Clearinghouse (CEBC).
+Manuals available with trainings enrollment.
+LINK

-Name of Resource Best Practice in Family Support / Brief Author / Year / Country Healthy Start - Parenting Research Centre / 2018 / AU Description Key facts', 'practice tips' and 'what we know' about how to think about interact with parents with LD to best support them.
-From the Health initiative of the Parenting Research Centre which provide resources who work with parents with learning difficulties (intellectual disability). y Start for those Link
+Name of Resource Best Practice in Family Support Author / Year / Country Healthy Start - Parenting Research Centre / 2018 / AU Description Key facts', 'practice tips' and 'what we know' about how to think about and interact with parents with LD to best support them.
+From the Healthy Start initiative of the Parenting Research Centre which provide resources for those who work with parents with learning difficulties (intellectual disabilities).
+LINK

-Name of Resource What is intellectual disability anyway? / Brief Author / Year / Country Healthy Start - Parenting Research Centre / 2018 / AU Description What is an intellectual disability anyway' explanation intellectual disability negative societal assumptions (including social construction of disability relates to parenting ability, need for parenting assessment separate from advise for support workers.
-From the Healthy Start initiative of the Parenting Research Centre which provide resources for those who workers with learning difficulties (intellectual disabilities). y) as om IQ, e Link
+Name of Resource What is intellectual disability anyway?
+Author / Year / Country Healthy Start - Parenting Research Centre / 2018 / AU Description This brief provides explanations of intellectual disability, negative societal assumptions (including social construction of disability) as relates to parenting ability, need for parenting assessment separate from IQ, and advise for support workers.
+LINK

-Name of Resource New Ways of Thinking About Parents with Intellectual Disabilities / Article Author / Year / Country Irwin, B. / 2010 / US Description The article is a helpful review of 4 task force reports around the paradigm shift in attitudes and policies towards parenting by people with intellectual disabilities, to a 'right to parent'.
+Name of Resource New Ways of Thinking About Parents with Intellectual Disabilities Author / Year / Country Irwin, B. / 2010 / US Description Description This article is a helpful review of four task force reports around the paradigm shift in attitudes and policies towards parenting by people with intellectual disabilities, to their having a 'right to parent'.
 It also provides the recommendations from the task force reports.
-The President's Committee for People with Intellectual Disabilities 1999, American Associaton on Intellectual and Developmental Disabilities 2010, United Nations 2007, and The Association for Successful Parenting 2009 Link
+LINK